 Representatives of the Sunni community also report violations of their human rights.
-For example, according to USCIRF 2021, leading Sunnis from Diyala Province and Baghdad mention that government-affiliated Shia militias are forcibly expelling Sunnis in order to bring about demographic change.
+For example, according to USCIRF 2021, leading Sunnis from Diyala Province and Baghdad mentioned that in 2020 government-affiliated Shia militias were forcibly expelling Sunnis in order to bring about demographic change.
 Also, the process of 'de-Baathification', "which was adopted to remove Baath party officials from the government post-2003 and has since remained a fixture in Iraqi law, continued to provide a basis for discrimination against Sunni Muslims."